RetroReversing/retroReversing/categories/consoles/PS1.md

 ## Official 3D Graphics Tools (DTL-S220A)
 In August 1998 Sony provided a CD to developers with a bunch of 3D Graphics tools[^2] such as:
-* Meditor - Material Editor
+* **Meditor** - Material Editor
+* BMP2TIM, PICT2TIM, RGB2TIM, TIMUTIL.EXE - Tools to convert image formats into the PS1 texture image format TIM

 Also provided was the **3D Graphics Tools manual** with tutorials on how to use the provided software.